 Models and Variants of Beretta 92

-Below is a brief list of the most important modifications and versions produced in the Beretta 92-series over the last 30 years.
+Below is a brief list of the essential modifications and versions produced in the Beretta 92-series over the last 30 years.

-Beretta 92SB (1981) – a further evolution of model 92S, initially designated Model 92S-1, later designated 92SB with the introduction of the firing pin block.
-The manual safety is ambidextrous, the magazine release relocated to the base of the trigger-guard.
-Discontinued since 1991.
+- Beretta 92SB (1981) – a further evolution of model 92S, initially designated Model 92S-1, later defined as 92SB with the introduction of the firing pin block.
+The manual safety is ambidextrous; the magazine release relocated to the base of the trigger-guard.
+They were discontinued in 1991.

-Beretta 92SB-C type M (1983) – a slimmer version of the model 92SB-C, with a single-stack magazine that held only 8 rounds.
+- Beretta 92SB-C type M (1983) – a slimmer version of the model 92SB-C, with a single-stack magazine that held only eight rounds.

-Beretta 92F (1984) – initially designated 92SB-F, later renamed 92F.
-Evolved from the Model 92SB during American XM9 trials, with a slightly reshaped grip and trigger guard, also a different finish.
+- Beretta 92F (1984) – initially designated 92SB-F, later renamed 92F.
+It evolved from the Model 92SB during American XM9 trials, with a slightly reshaped grip, trigger guard, and a different finish.
 The barrel bore and chamber are chrome-plated.

-Beretta 92G (1989)- the so-called “Gendarmerie” version, created at the request of the Gendarmerie Nationale de France.
-Also manufactured under license in France by GIAT Industries as the PA MAS G1.
-The pistol is the same as the model 92F except for the operations of the lever, which lost its safety lock function and is used only to safely decock the hammer.
+- Beretta 92G (1989)- the so-called “Gendarmerie” version, created at the request of the Gendarmerie Nationale de France.
+It was also manufactured under license in France by GIAT Industries as the PA MAS G1.
+The pistol is the same as the model 92F except for the operations of the lever, which lost its safety lock function and is used only to decock the hammer safely.

-Beretta 92FS (1989) – a minor modification of the Model 92F, with an enlarged hammer pinhead that prevents the slide from flying back in the case of breakage.
-Presently, all US Army M9 pistols are modified to 92FS standard.
+- Beretta 92FS (1989) – a minor modification of the Model 92F, with an enlarged hammer pinhead that prevents the slide from flying back in the case of breakage.
+Presently, all US Army M9 pistols are modified to 92FS standards.

-Beretta 92FS-C (1989) – a compact version of the Model 92FS, similar in dimensions to earlier model 92SB-C. No longer made.
+- Beretta 92FS-C (1989) – a compact version of the Model 92FS, similar in dimensions to earlier model 92SB-C. It is no longer produced.

-Beretta 90two (2006) – a most recent face-lift version of the basic Model 92 design.
-Key changes are modular one-piece grip panels (available in various shapes), integral Picatinny rail under the barrel (with cover), restyled slide, and integral recoil buffer built into action.
+- Beretta 90two (2006) – a most recent face-lift version of the basic Model 92 design.
+Fundamental changes are modular one-piece grip panels (available in various shapes), integral Picatinny rail under the barrel (with cover), restyled slide, and integral recoil buffer built into action.